Coldcard/firmware/docs/mk4-security-model.md

 the Trick PINs first.
 If the PIN entered matches a set Trick PIN, the COLDCARD performs the trick.

-Find the Trick PIN settings under
+Find the Trick PIN settings under:
 _Settings > Login Settings > Trick PINS_